Ankit-Aggarwal1616/Data-Analysis-Portfolio/SpotifySQL.md

 --
 > [!NOTE]
 > Jordan Winthrop, who retired, should be excluded from consideration.
-On the other hand, George Johnson is a candidate worth considering, especially since he earned less than the average salary for his department.
+On the other hand, George Johnson is a candidate worth considering, especially since he earned less than the average salary for his department (Production - $60,419.26)